monthol/Tesseract-5-Training/README.md

 > Line 43 -- width size of the generated image, `6000` is recommended for Thai language.
 > Line 48 -- path to unicharset file e.g. '--unicharset_file=langdata/tha/tha.unicharset'

 Running the python script generates sets of three files: tif image `.tif`, ground-truth text `.gt.txt` and coordinate of each letter's box `.box`, as many as `count` parameter, to the output directory.
+[See some file samples here](https://drive.google.com/drive/folders/198sJ5iAyqhtEMoMqy0oE0Td3SKK_gtyf?usp=sharing).

 ## 4. Training
 We start training the model with small number of iterations (e.g. 200)